daattali/beautiful-jekyll/_drafts/2016-12-21-how-power-management-impacts-esxi-s-performances.md

 ---
 Recently at work we've been noticing erratic performance on VMs eventhough the host's CPU wasn't running particularly hot.
 In order to check if there was contention I looked at the DRS chart and discovered that the CPU, not even hitting the 50% bar was not delivering half the resources.

-The calculation of the resources delivered is a percentage of the consumed CPU to the entitled/demanded CPU (minimum of demand or DRS entitled).
+The calculation of the resources delivered is a percentage of the consumed CPU to the entitled/CPU demand (minimum of demand or DRS entitled).

-> Delivered CPU = Consumed / Min(Demand,DRS entitled)
+> Delivered CPU Percentage = Consumed / Min(Demand,DRS entitled) * 100

 the color of the bars in the DRS chart change according to this delivered CPU percentage.